7 Common Sales Objections and How to Overcome Them

 Sometimes there's not much you can do to usurp a family connection, but you can get yourself in the position to be the next in line.
-If this is an objection you're hearing from a potential client, think a few steps ahead and show the client what you can do in phase two of the project or in an off-shoot that will likely come about from the work being awarded to a family member.
+If this is an objection you're hearing from a potential client, think a few steps ahead and show the client how your services are better than the family connection.
+If you can demonstrate that you are saving them both money, you may convince them to switch.

 Example: "I need to run this by my wife/business partner/mentor before I do anything else."

-Example: "It's too much for me to take on right now; I'm too busy; Call me again in 6 months."
+Example: "It's too much for me to take on right now; I'm too busy; Call me again in six months."

 Keep in mind that your potential clients may have more than one objection so it's important to be able to identify each one as you see it occur.
 Once you know what is stopping the sales process, you can arm yourself with the right arguments that will tip the scale in your favor.

 If you know your market and your prospects, you stand a better chance of making sales with them.
 The key concept behind all these methods is knowledge.
 If you have done your research and homework and studied the competition, you will be able to overcome all of a prospect's objections.
 Their indifference and fears will be overcome and satisfied.
 It's time to close on the client.